 After viewing the kidney, move up one probe width looking for a pleural effusion.
 The parasagittal orientation easily shows the height of a pleural effusion.
 Here is a moderate pleural effusion that was seen in this location.
 The depth was moved to 18 cm to more fully see the pleural effusion.

 Finally, complete the mid-axillary line imaging with a single vertical pass in the intercostal orientation.
+The patient needs to elevate his arm for this part of the exam.
 If pleural effusion is seen at the bottom, switch the probe to parasagittal to see the height of the fluid.
 The gel is then cleared from the first side of the chest and the process is repeated on the other side.

 Below is an image that shows the approximate surface projections of the main lobes of the lung.
 Document localized findings with “lobe terminology”, such as “posterior, superior, RLL” or “lateral RML” to correlate with radiograph and CT imaging reports of the lung.
 This approach is also easier than trying to use numbered lung segment terminology.